briancavalier/braindump/packages/schema/README.md

 ## Adhoc schemas

-Ad hoc schemas are "zero API" schemas based on a simple premise: every value composed of primitive values, objects, and arrays is a schema for itself.
+Ad hoc schemas are "zero API" schemas based on a simple premise:

+**Every value composed of primitive values, objects, and arrays is a schema for itself.**

 For example: